GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    that grid will automatically be downloaded from the GMT Data Site and placed in **$GMT_USERDIR** [~/.gmt].
 The resolution *res* allows a choice among 15 command grid spacings: 60m, 30m, 20m, 15m, 10m, 06m, 05m, 04m, 03m, 02m, 01m,
-   30s, 15s (with file sizes 111 kb, 376 kb, 782 kb, 1.3 Mb, 2.8 Mb, 7.5 Mb,
+   30s, and 15s (with file sizes 111 kb, 376 kb, 782 kb, 1.3 Mb, 2.8 Mb, 7.5 Mb,
    11 Mb, 16 Mb, 27 Mb, 58 Mb, 214 Mb, 778 Mb, and 2.6 Gb respectively) as well
    as the SRTM tile resolutions 03s and 01s (6.8 Gb and 41 Gb, respectively).
 Once one of these have been downloaded any future reference will simply obtain the file from **$GMT_USERDIR** or **DIR_CACHE** (except if explicitly removed by the user).
    Note: The four highest resolutions are the original data sets SRTM15+, SRTM30+, ETOPO1 and ETOPO2V2.
 Lower resolutions are spherically Gaussian-filtered versions of ETOPO1.
-The SRTM 1 and 3 arc-sec tiles are version 3 and stored as highly compressed JPEG2000 tiles.
-These are downloaded as requested, stored in subdirectories srtm1 and srtm3 of **DIR_CACHE**, and blended into a seamless grid using :doc:`grdblend`.
+The SRTM (version 3) 1 and 3 arc-sec tiles are stored as highly compressed JPEG2000 tiles on the server.
+These are downloaded as requested, converted to netCDF grids and stored in subdirectories srtm1 and srtm3 of **DIR_CACHE**, and assembled into a seamless grid using :doc:`grdblend`.
 #.
 If a file is given as a full URL, starting with **http://**, **https://**,
    or **ftp://**, then the file will be downloaded to **DIR_CACHE** and subsequently read from there (until removed by the user).
 If the URL is actually a CGI Get